erik-balfe/ai-console-agent/README.md

 - Install it in a directory in your PATH
 - Guide you through setting up your OpenAI API key securely

-After installation, restart your terminal or run `source ~/.bashrc` (or `~/.zshrc` for Zsh users), then you can use AI Console Agent from anywhere:
+After installation you can use AI Console Agent from anywhere like this:

 ```bash
 ai-console-agent "Your natural language command or question here"